cacilhas/kodumaro/docs/2022/04/tic-80.md

     rM=20
     yin=15
     yang=12

+The following statements must be put inside the `TIC` function, ’cause they need to run every tick.

 The black eye centre is calculated as a 2D vector of the current angle, away from the screen centre using the greater radius: